Metacognitive Decision Making Framework for Multi-UAV Target Search Without Communication: Performance Evaluation

-Fig. \ref{scalefigc} shows the box-plot of the efficiency of the search with sudden pop-up targets.
-For the case of 6 and 12 UAVs, the MDM search (US+US) is able to confirm a maximum of 7 and 9 targets, respectively, whereas other search techniques could confirm only 6 and 8 targets, respectively.
+Fig. \ref{scalefigc} shows the box plot of the search with sudden pop-up targets.
+For the case of 6 and 12 UAVs, the MDM search (US+US) is able to confirm a maximum of 7 and 9 targets, respectively, whereas other search techniques could confirm only 6 and 8 targets.
 For all three cases, the average number of targets searched by the MDM search (US+US) is higher than other search techniques.
-Fig. \ref{scalefigd} shows the box-plot for search performance with varying the number of UAVs where this is useful to analyze the time taken to search 10 targets.
+Fig. \ref{scalefigd} shows the box plot for search performance with varying the number of UAVs where this is useful to analyze the time taken to search 10 targets.
 From Fig. \ref{scalefigd}, we can observe that for ($n_u$, max($n_p$)) to be {(6,10), (12,10), (24,10)} our proposed MDM search (US+US) has the lowest best case and worst case search time required in comparison with the US, BS and LS.
-Also, the first and second quartile range is lesser for the MDM framework-based search (US+US) than US, BS, and LS.
-For a fixed area of operation with a fixed number of targets, the advantage of the MDM framework-based search is higher as the number of UAVs increases.
-Figs. \ref{Dscalefigc} and \ref{Dscalefigd} shows the box-plot of the efficiency and completeness of search techniques for dynamic targets.
-In Fig. \ref{Dscalefigc} we can observe that the proposed search method is able to achieve better search efficiency in the case of 24 UAVs and 10 targets, whereas for the other two cases the search efficiency remains the same for all the 4 methods.
+Also, the first and second quartile range is lesser for the MDM framework (US+US) than US, BS, and LS.
+For a fixed area of operation with a fixed number of targets, the advantage of the MDM framework is higher as the number of UAVs increases.
+Figs. \ref{Dscalefigc} and \ref{Dscalefigd} show the box plot of the efficiency and completeness of search techniques for dynamic targets.
+In Fig. \ref{Dscalefigc}, we can observe that the proposed search method is able to achieve better search efficiency in the case of 24 UAVs and 10 targets, whereas, for the other two cases, the search efficiency remains the same for all the 4 methods.
 However, for the case of search completeness given in Fig. \ref{Dscalefigd}, we can observe that the MDM search (LS+BS) has the lowest best-case time required to search all the targets in comparison with the US, BS and LS.